How Many Sprays Of Perfume (How Much Is Too Much?)

 So, how many sprays of perfume do you actually need?
 It depends on the concentration and notes of your perfume.

-Eau de Cologne or Eau de Toilette may allow for a more liberal application, and you can spray up to five times, depending on your preference.
+Eau de Cologne or Eau de Toilette may allow a more liberal application; you can spray up to 5 times, depending on your preference.

 Additionally, lighter, fruitier notes can be reapplied throughout the day without overpowering the finish.

-Eau de Parfum or Extrait de Parfum is heavily concentrated, and it’s best to apply these one spray at a time, as you can easily apply too much.
+Eau de Parfum or Extrait de Parfum is highly concentrated, so it’s best to apply it one spray at a time, as you can easily apply too much.

 Also, muskier, heavier notes can be applied once or twice.